What is a Traditional IRA?

 In my opinion, your money is safer from stiff penalties if you pay the taxes up front by choosing to fund a Roth IRA (the economic meltdown of 2009 is a case in point).
 After all, if you have the funds to contribute to an IRA in the first place, then you also have the funds to pay the taxes on them upfront.

-In order to compare Roth versus Traditional IRAs, we must account for the differences in tax payments.
+To compare Roth versus Traditional IRAs, we must account for the differences in tax payments.

 So if you are in a 25% tax bracket, this means you will need to pay $250 in taxes, plus contribute the $1,000.

-On the other hand, if you contributed the $1,000 to a Traditional IRA, you would not need to pay the $250 in taxes until you actually withdraw the contribution.
+On the other hand, if you contributed the $1,000 to a Traditional IRA, you would not need to pay the $250 in taxes until you withdraw the contribution.

-Therefore when comparing the two, we assume that if you chose to fund the Traditional IRA you would then invest the $250 tax savings that would have otherwise gone to pay taxes on the Roth IRA contribution.
+Therefore when comparing the two, we assume that if you chose to fund the Traditional IRA, you would then invest the $250 tax savings that would have otherwise gone to pay taxes on the Roth IRA contribution.